This post may contain affiliate links. Please read my affiliate policy.

 How to Make a Watermelon Smoothie

 1. Add ingredients to the blender.
-Place the chopped watermelon, frozen strawberries, frozen cherries, peeled lime, protein powder (if using), and chia seeds into a high-speed blender.
+Place the chopped watermelon, frozen strawberries, frozen cherries, peeled lime, plant-based protein powder (if using), and chia seeds into a high-speed blender.

 2. Blend until smooth.
 Blend on high until the smoothie is completely smooth and creamy.
 Add a splash of water if needed to help it blend.